ShadowStrike-Security/ShadowStrike/README.md

 ## The Vision

-ShadowStrike aims to be a fully functional, open-source Windows antivirus that implements the same detection techniques used by commercial endpoint protection platforms:
+ShadowStrike Phantom aims to be a fully functional, open-source Windows endpoint protection platform that implements the same detection techniques used by commercial EDR/XDR solutions:

 - **Kernel-level file system filtering** via Windows Filter Manager (minifilter)
 - **Real-time process monitoring** with injection detection